sogeuni/sogeuni.github.io/content/abs/advanced-topics/assorted-tips.md

 fi
 ```

-- An [[../basic/tests#^IFGREPREF|if-grep test]] may not return expected results in an error case, when text is output to stderr, rather that stdout.
+- An [[tests#^IFGREPREF|if-grep test]] may not return expected results in an error case, when text is output to stderr, rather that stdout.

 ```bash
 if ls -l nonexistent_filename | grep -q 'No such file or directory'